The Accounts API is designed for multi-chain and multi-currency support.

 Occasionally a single currency can be available on multiple chains.

-The table below lists the chains and currencies currently supported by the Wallets API.
+The table below lists the chains and currencies currently supported by the Accounts API.

-Any time you refer to a currency in the context of a Wallets API operation, you will utilize a currency and a chain pair.
-As an example, to create a USDC transfer, you will specify the
+Any time you refer to a currency in the context of an Accounts API operation, you will utilize a currency and a chain pair.
+As an example, to create a USDC transfer on the Ethereum blockchain, you will specify the

 USD currency on the